 Making sure to take regular breaks from your screen time will give your eyes a rest and give you a chance to move your body.
 To learn more about computer vision syndrome and receive treatment to alleviate dry eye symptoms and eye strain, contact Eye CU Optometry Ltd Dry Eye Center.

-Eye CU Optometry Ltd Dry Eye Center serves patients from Northeast Calgary, Airdrie, Falconridge, and Castleridge, all throughout AB.
+Eye CU Optometry Ltd Dry Eye Center serves patients from Calgary, Airdrie, Falconridge, and Castleridge, all throughout AB.